AAGI-AUS/AAGIQuarto/README.md

 ### Getting the Template

 Use your terminal or command prompt to run the install commands.
-Alternatively, if you use RStudio or VS Code(ium)/Positron you can use the terminal emulator, but not the R/Python/Julia REPL, in those IDEs to run the commands.
+Alternatively, if you use RStudio or VS Code(ium)/Positron you can use the terminal emulator, but not the R/Python/Julia REPL (read-eval-print-loop console), in those integrated development environments (IDE) to run the commands.
 Or, if you prefer and you are using Windows, you may need to install the Windows Subsystem for Linux (WSL) to use the `bash` command.
 For more information, see [Microsoft's documentation](https://docs.microsoft.com/en-us/windows/wsl/install).

-You can obtain a copy of the extension by using the following commands in your bash terminal (CLI):
+You can obtain a copy of the extension by using the following commands in your Bash terminal (CLI):

 ```bash
 cd your_quarto_project_folder
 quarto use template AAGI-AUS/AAGIQuarto
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your LaTeX PDF, MS Word .docx or reveal.js presentation slides.[^1]
+This will install the extension and create an example qmd file that you can use as a starting place for your LaTeX PDF, MS Word .docx or reveal.js presentation slides.

 ## Using